 Whatever the method of distribution the landing page that is displayed will request personal information about the users and their payment card details.
-The fraud site requests full information about the purposed payment: full cardholders name, phone number, card number, verification code, expiration date and etc. Using the harvested information the criminals can carry out both identity theft and financial abuse crimes.
+The fraud site requests full information about the purposed of payment: full cardholder’s name, phone number, card number, verification code, expiration date, and etc. Using the harvested information the criminals can carry out both identity theft and financial abuse crimes.

 - Malicious Site — Scam landing pages are the most common signs of such hacking tactics.
 They will not be hosted on the official domain and fake or stolen security certificates will be added.
-Usually the links to the fake sites will be found in browser hijackers, malicious portals, email messages or redirects using short URL services.
-The destination addresses of these fake sites will direct the users to a landing page that will scam the into thinking that they have accessed a legitimate portal page owned by DocuSign.
-Interaction with any of them can also install spyware on the victim systems — Trojans, miners and ransomware.
+Usually, the links to the fake sites will be found in browser hijackers, malicious portals, email messages, or redirects using short URL services.
+The destination addresses of these fake sites will direct the users to a landing page that will scam them into thinking that they have accessed a legitimate portal page owned by DocuSign.
+Interaction with any of them can also install spyware on the victim systems — Trojans, miners, and ransomware.
 The dangerous characteristic of these infections is that they can happen merely by visiting the site using the built-in scripts.

 - Email Message — The fake email messages will include a sender that does not originate from the DocuSign service.
 Many of the scam messages will contain attached PDF files — the service specifically states that such documents are sent only after both parties have signed it digitally.
 Other warning signs of the scam messages include generic greetings that and using words that will psychologically coerce the recipients into carrying out certain actions.
 Any use of pop-ups is a sure sign that the message is not legitimate.
 Example scam email subject lines include the following: “You received / got invoice from DocuSign Signature Service / DocuSign Electronic Signature Service / DocuSign Service”.

-One of the newer waves of DocuSign related phishing pages uses another approach — it shows a DocuSign-branded portal page with links to popular services: Gmail, Outlook, OFfice 365, Yahoo!, AOL and “Others” stating that the contents of these services has been encrypted by the service.
-In order for the users to “unlock” or “decrypt” the files they will be led to a login page requesting their account credentials.
+One of the newer waves of DocuSign related phishing pages uses another approach — it shows a DocuSign-branded portal page with links to popular services: Gmail, Outlook, Office 365, Yahoo!, AOL, and “Others” stating that the contents of these services have been encrypted by the service.
+In order for the users to “unlock” or “decrypt” the files, they will be led to a login page requesting their account credentials.
 If they are provided the criminals will instantly receive the information allowing them to carry out both financial abuse and identity theft crimes.

 Clicking on the links can also lead to other dangerous consequences: